The Elegance of the Molecule / Petr Zelenka

 RUNNING TIME 2 hours 20 minutes, including an interval

-A chemical laboratory is often just a few hundred metres away from the pharmacy on the next corner.
+A chemical laboratory is often just a few hundred metres away from the pharmacy on the corner.
 But on this journey, a molecule of a medicine passes through hundreds of millions of dollars worth process on which thousands of people participate.
 That is to say, the one molecule lucky to reach the finish line.
-The Elegance of a Molecule tells a story of three such substances and their three “fathers”, one of them being professor Antonín Holý, a genius Czech chemist.
-The play deals with the genesis and the dramatic industrial development of substances produced by Czech chemical laboratories that are today used by more than eighty percent of AIDS patients all over the world.
+The Elegance of the Molecule tells a story of three such substances and their three “fathers”, one of them being professor Antonín Holý, a Czech chemist genius.
+The play deals with the genesis and the dramatic industrial development of substances produced by Czech chemical laboratories that are used today by more than sixty percent of AIDS patients all over the world.

-Otto Wichterle had his famous story about constructing a Merkur (a construction set built in Czechoslovakia) based apparatus for experimental production of first soft contact lenses.
+Otto Wichterle had his famous story about constructing a Merkur (a construction set for children built in Czechoslovakia) based apparatus for experimental production of his first soft contact lenses.
 Petr Zelenka's play is looking for a similar “Merkur” in the life of Antonín Holý.